 In conclusion, the risks and the nature of the company’s business will determine which policy it chooses.
 Financial institutions are recommended to carefully progress towards a reject policy, while companies that are senders of low risk brands are advised to rethink their options and stay with the quarantine policy.
 These latter companies will still benefit from DMARC because alignment is key.
 If their From header domain matches their envelope sender and DKIM signing domain (d=), they have already moved up a notch in terms of better deliverability.

 Do you want to check your DMARC compliance?
-Let’s test it now!
-Start your free trial here.
+Let's test it now!
+Start your free test here.